In this guide

 English language testing and fitness to practise decisionsBack to top

-In cases about a nurse or midwife’s knowledge of English, decision makers will consider language testing results as the primary measure of whether the nurse or midwife has the necessary knowledge of English to practise safely.
-Both case examiners deciding whether a nurse or midwife has a case to answer, and panel members of the Fitness to Practise Committee, deciding whether the facts at a final hearing are proved, will base their decision on test results.
-A properly signed certificate from the test provider will be conclusive evidence of the test result the nurse or midwife achieved.1
+In cases about a nurse, midwife or nursing associate’s knowledge of English, decision makers will consider language testing results as the primary measure of whether the nurse, midwife or nursing associate has the necessary knowledge of English to practise safely.
+Both case examiners deciding whether a nurse, midwife or nursing associate has a case to answer, and panel members of the Fitness to Practise Committee, deciding whether the facts at a final hearing are proved, will base their decision on test results.
+A properly signed certificate from the test provider will be conclusive evidence of the test result the nurse, midwife or nursing associate achieved.1

-If the nurse or midwife has not achieved the minimum scores we specify in each of the four language skills (reading, writing, listening and speaking), then decision makers are likely to find that the nurse or midwife does not have the necessary knowledge of English to practise safely.
+If the nurse, midwife or nursing associate has not achieved the minimum scores we specify in each of the four language skills (reading, writing, listening and speaking), then decision makers are likely to find that the nurse, midwife or nursing associate does not have the necessary knowledge of English to practise safely.
 We explain our minimum scores and the kinds of language tests we will accept to demonstrate them in our guidance on accepted language tests.

-If the nurse or midwife fails to comply with a direction to take a language test, decision makers can take this into account in assessing possible impairment of the nurse or midwife’s fitness to practise through their knowledge of English.
+If the nurse, midwife or nursing associate fails to comply with a direction to take a language test, decision makers can take this into account in assessing possible impairment of the nurse, midwife or nursing associate’s fitness to practise through their knowledge of English.

-In addition to language testing results, decision makers are also able to consider other evidence when assessing cases based on a nurse or midwife’s knowledge of English.
-Such evidence will be particularly relevant if the nurse or midwife has averaged just below the minimum scores we require, because the Fitness to Practise Committee may be less likely to make a final finding of current impairment.
+In addition to language testing results, decision makers are also able to consider other evidence when assessing cases based on a nurse, midwife or nursing associate’s knowledge of English.
+Such evidence will be particularly relevant if the nurse, midwife or nursing associate has averaged just below the minimum scores we require, because the Fitness to Practise Committee may be less likely to make a final finding of current impairment.
 Other evidence that can be taken into account includes:

-- any written responses or evidence the nurse, midwife or employer has submitted which seems to demonstrate they have the necessary knowledge of English to practise safely
+- any written responses or evidence the nurse, midwife, nursing associate or employer has submitted which seems to demonstrate they have the necessary knowledge of English to practise safely

-- any evidence that the nurse or midwife has trained or practised in an English speaking environment for a period of time
+- any evidence that the nurse, midwife or nursing associate has trained or practised in an English speaking environment for a period of time

-- any evidence that the nurse or midwife had previously completed a language assessment to the required standard (for example, as part of a previous application to the our register)
+- any evidence that the nurse, midwife or nursing associate had previously completed a language assessment to the required standard (for example, as part of a previous application to the our register)

-- any evidence that the nurse or midwife has recently obtained a qualification that has been taught and examined in English.
+- any evidence that the nurse, midwife or nursing associate has recently obtained a qualification that has been taught and examined in English.

 In all cases, decision makers should exercise their judgement and balance the individual features of the case and any actual harm or risk of harm to patients.